-Sam Altman, CEO of OpenAI, made headlines when he posted a photo created by GPT-4o, simulating the animation style of Studio Ghibli.
+Sam Altman, CEO of OpenAI, attracted attention when he posted a photo created by GPT-4o, simulating the animation style of Studio Ghibli.
 Immediately, the online community exploded with a trend of turning personal photos into Ghibli paintings using AI.

-However, this ability of ChatGPT raises the issue of creative copyright.
+However, this ability of ChatGPT raises controversy over creative copyright.
 According to the January 2025 report of the US Copyright Office, works created entirely by AI are not protected by copyright.
 Only works with human intervention are eligible.
-In this case, if a user just uploads a photo and asks the AI to transform it in the Ghibli style, the result may be considered a pure AI product and not protected.
+In this case, if a user just uploads a photo and asks AI to transform it in the Ghibli style, the result may be considered a pure AI product and not protected.

-Sam Altman's Studio Ghibli-style profile picture on X social media.
+Sam Altman's Studio Ghibli-style profile picture on X social network.
 Screenshot.

 Netizens were quick to recall a 2016 statement by Hayao Miyazaki, the legendary director and co-founder of Studio Ghibli.
 When shown a video created by AI, he bluntly declared: "I feel disgusted.
 I will never use this technology.
 I believe it is an insult to life itself."